martynasjocius/tmux-timer/README.md

 # tmux-timer

-A keyboard-first timer for tmux that lives in your status line.
+A timer for tmux that lives in your status line.

 Start a focused work session, keep the countdown visible in every pane, attach a short task label, and switch themes without leaving tmux.

 ## Why Use It

-- Keeps a live timer in the status line instead of a separate window or app
 - Works well for Pomodoro sessions, deep work blocks, and ad hoc countdowns
 - Controlled entirely from tmux key bindings
 - Supports task labels and preset themes